kshaffer/theory1/syllabus.md

 ## Reaching the instructor

-The best ways to reach me during the course are [email](mailto:kris.shaffer@colorado.edu) or simply stopping my my office.
+The best ways to reach me during the course are [email](mailto:kris.shaffer@colorado.edu) or simply stopping my my office (MUS N138).
 Please allow up to two class days for a response, though during the work week, I tend to respond much more quickly than that.
 Messages sent on Saturday or Sunday will likely not receive a reply until Monday.

 ## Technical support